Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 6-minute read

-If you think you have toxic shock syndrome you should go to your nearest hospital emergency department.
-Or call triple zero (000) for an ambulance.
+If you think you have toxic shock syndrome, call triple zero (000) and ask for an ambulance, or go to your nearest emergency department.

 Key facts

-- Toxic shock syndrome (TSS) is a very rare infection caused by bacteria.
+- Toxic shock syndrome (TSS) is a very rare complication that can happen as a response to bacterial infection.

-- TSS is treated in a hospital with antibiotics for the infection.
+- Toxic shock syndrome is treated in a hospital with antibiotics for the infection.

 What is toxic shock syndrome?